rrcobb/battleship/README.md

 # Battleship

+- hits / misses on ships
+    - for now: copy other player from this player, effectively shooting at yourself
 - draw text
     - DONE choose a library!
     - DONE draw title
     - add help text
-        - Place your ships!
+        - DONE Place your ships!
           - arrow keys to move
           - space to rotate
           - return to place
-        - Take aim
+        - DONE Take aim
         - Waiting for your opponent to (place their ships)
         - Waiting for your opponent to (fire)
         - Miss...